BaneleInnocent/BaneleInnocent/README.md

 - Cisco Introduction to Networks
 - Cisco IT Essentials
 - Introduction to Cybersecurity
 ---
+Banele Innocent Monamudi CV
+-
+---

 ## 🚀 Career Goal
-To grow into a Network Engineer / Cybersecurity Specialist role while contributing strong IT support and infrastructure skills.
+To develop a successful career as an IT Support Technician, Network Engineer, and Cybersecurity Professional, contributing strong technical support, networking, and infrastructure skills within a dynamic IT environment.
+Currently expanding my expertise in ethical hacking and cybersecurity practices, with a focus on network security, vulnerability assessment, and defensive security operations, while progressing toward advanced cybersecurity and ethical hacking certifications.